Being highest paid on defense might not be enough for Aaron Donald

-LOS ANGELES -- In the salary cap world, 20 months is an eternity.
+LOS ANGELES -- In the salary-cap world, 20 months is an eternity.

-That's the amount of time that has passed since the NFL's highest paid defensive player, Denver Broncos outside linebacker Von Miller, signed on the dotted line.
-It's enough time for Miller's contract to almost be considered obsolete as a potential comparison for Los Angeles Rams defensive tackle Aaron Donald, the man who is eventually expected to surpass Miller with his own extension.
+That's the amount of time that has passed since the NFL's highest-paid defensive player, Denver Broncos outside linebacker Von Miller, signed on the dotted line.
+It's enough time for Miller's contract to almost be considered obsolete as a potential comparison for Los Angeles Rams defensive tackle Aaron Donald, the man who is expected to eventually surpass Miller with his own extension.

 Since Miller's deal, the salary cap has jumped from $155.27 million to $167 million to $177.2 million.
 When he signed it, Miller was the NFL's 14th-highest-paid player.
-Now, heading into the 2018 season, he ranks 19th with regards to average salary.
+Now, heading into the 2018 season, he ranks 19th in terms of average salary.

 This offseason alone, we have seen five quarterbacks -- Kirk Cousins, Jimmy Garoppolo, Drew Brees, Alex Smith and Sam Bradford -- sign contracts worth more than Miller's.
 Two others -- Matt Ryan and Aaron Rodgers -- will soon agree to deals that reset the market altogether.